bhavey-2021/Angular-Youtube/README.md

         push : this will add new user
-        splice : this will remove the user from the que from the last {more or less like FIRST NAME IN : FIRST NAME OUT }FIFO
+        splice : this will remove the user from the que from the last {more or less like FIRST NAME IN : FIRST NAME OUT }"FIFO"